teppokoivula/MarkupMenu/README.md

 ]);
 ```

-Note: if you omit root_page, site root page is used by default.
-If you omit current_page, the menu
+Note: if you omit root_page, site root page is used by default – unless you've specified the menu_items
+option instead, in which case a root page is not necessary.
+If you omit current_page, the menu will be
-will be rendered, but current (active) page won't be highlighted.
+rendered, but current (active) page can't be highlighted.

 ## Options